Press & Reviews

 Q. What books have influenced you the most?

 A. I grew up reading Russian novels.
 Of all the novels I have ever read, I think Crime and Punishment, War and Peace and The Brothers Karamazoff made the strongest impression on me.
 I spent my adolescent years reading books about World War 11 and the holocaust.
 I couldn’t get enough of them, at once repelled and fascinated by them.
 Among contemporary novels, I love the works of Amy Tan, Meir Shalev and Barbara Kingsolver.
-Books such as The Kite Runner, Reading Lolita in Teheran, and The History of Love also come to mind.
+I also loved books such as The Kite Runner, Reading Lolita in Teheran, and The History of Love.

 Q. Who was your publisher and why did you choose them?

-A. Tate Publishing, a Christian publishing house.
+A. Tate Publishing, a Christian publishing house, unfortunately, they are no longer in business.
 A friend suggested I contact them, that they would appreciate my subject matter.
 I think he was right.
-They’ve been wonderful to work with.
+In 2011, they were wonderful to work with.

 Click below to read Carrtalks Interview of Jewish Writer: